 “I’m not,” she said.
 “I came out the other side a whole different person.”

 Originally from New Haven, Connecticut, Monique grew up in poverty.
-Though her mother did the best she could, there were many nights of going to bed hungry and many days of doing without.
+Though her mother did the best she could, there were many days of doing without.
 Even so, Monique excelled in school, calling it the one outcome she could control.
 She continued to do well academically, even as she dealt with the challenges of a teen pregnancy.

 “I had a lot of childhood trauma,” Monique said.
 “I just wanted to grow up and help my mom out.
-I’ve always gravitated towards helping people, but I thought the dream of going to college was beyond me, that I couldn’t do more than work at the corner store.”“I’d like to see police officers, nurses, doctors, firefighters and EMTs get the help they need.
-A lot of them don’t even know PTSD is what they’re suffering from.”
+I’ve always gravitated towards helping people, but I thought the dream of going to college was beyond me, that I couldn’t do more than work at the corner store.”

 She could not afford to buy her senior yearbook, but she had dreams of becoming a nurse and had that goal printed beneath her picture.
 Five years later—after putting herself through nursing school—a friend showed Monique the yearbook.
 For the first time, she saw her photo with the words “plans to become a nurse” below it, and she was filled with pride over accomplishing what had once seemed impossible.